 Yes, although it is part of the Jumeirah hotel complex, it is very much open to the public too for day visits.

-Yes to simply wonder aorund the souk and enjoy the atmosphere is totally free.
+Yes to simply wander around the souk and enjoy the atmosphere is totally free.
 Do note though, you’ll pay for parking and add on activities such as catching an abra, shopping and dining will all cost more.

-You can take the Metro to Mall of the Emirates then catch a short taxi, or in the winter you may feel energetic to walk the 2.8km.
-Alternatively, you can take the Metro to Dubai Internet City then change to a local bus service.
+You can take the Metro to Mall of the Emirates and then it’s a short taxi ride, or in the winter you may feel energetic to walk the 2.8km.
+Alternatively, you can take the Metro to Dubai Internet City and then change to a local bus service.